ahmadtourei/das-anomaly/README.md

 - Python >= 3.10
 - `pip`
 ### Install Required Dependencies Only
-It is recommended using a virtual environment or a fresh conda environment for better dependency management.
+It would be great to use a virtual environment or a fresh conda environment for better dependency management.
 To install the package in editable mode with the required dependencies, run:

 ```bash